redwan-faris/leet-code/readme.md

 ## Progress

 This section tracks the number of problems I've tackled.
-The list will be updated regularly to reflect my latest work.
+The list will be updated regularly to reflect my latest work and will be supplemented with additional problems over time.

+Note : there is some problems is missing I will add them later

 - Total Problems Attempted: 59